Financing for Foreigners in Costa Rica: The 2026 FAQ Guide

 Lafise is often cited for its modern, digital-first approach to non-resident lending.

-The Details: They offer terms up to 30 years and can finance up to 70% of the property value via a "Mortgage Trust Loan" structure specifically designed for U.S. and Canadian citizens.
+• The Details: They offer terms up to 30 years and can finance up to 70% of the property value via a "Mortgage Trust Loan" structure specifically designed for U.S. and Canadian citizens.

 What documents are required for a local mortgage?

-Official Spanish translations by a government-certified translator.
+• Official Spanish translations completed by a certified translator

 Is a medical exam required for a Costa Rican loan?